offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 * **Contour**, which targets just the outer walls on the outside perimeter.
 * **Counter and hole**, which targets the outer walls on both the outside perimeter and the perimeters of any holes.
 * **All walls**, which targets inner and outer walls on both the outside perimeter and the perimeters of any holes (jitters inner walls as well).
-* **None(allow paint)**, which targets specific walls on the model to make fuzzy via the fuzzy skin paint tool.
+* **None(allow paint)**, which targets specific walls on the object to make fuzzy via the fuzzy skin paint tool.
 See subsection on fuzzy skin painting.
 * **Disable**, which disables fuzzy skin entirely.

 If enabled, the parameter ...